broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 ---
 ### Overview

-We have generated short tandem repeat (STR) calls for 60 disease associated loci by running ExpansionHunter [[Dolzhenko 2019](https://academic.oup.com/bioinformatics/article/35/22/4754/5499079)] on 18,511 whole genome samples from gnomAD v3.1.
+We ran ExpansionHunter [[Dolzhenko 2019](https://academic.oup.com/bioinformatics/article/35/22/4754/5499079)] on 18,511 whole genome samples from gnomAD v3.1 to generate  calls for 60 disease associated repeat loci.
+These include 56 loci that have motifs between 3 and 6bp long and   are traditionally called short tandem repeats (STRs), as well as 4 additional loci with longer motifs of between 10 and 24bp.
+For brevity, we refer to all 60 loci as "STRs" below.

 This minor release includes: